-- Precious metals counterparties or other known upstream companies that are located in a country representing a high risk for money laundering. - Precious metals counterparties, other known upstream companies, or their Beneficial Owners with significant influence over the precious metals suppliers are PEPs. - Precious metals counterparties or other known upstream companies that are active in a higher-risk business activity such as arms, gaming and casino industry, antiques, and art, sects, and their leaders. - Precious metals counterparties or other known upstream companies that are in serious violation of environmental and sustainability laws and regulations. - Precious metals that were distributed through illegal channels. - Precious metals with ESG devastating impacts.
+- Precious metals counterparties or other known upstream companies that are located in a country representing a high risk for money laundering. - Precious metals counterparties, other known upstream companies, or their Beneficial Owners with significant influence over the precious metals suppliers who are Politically Exposed Persons(PEPs). - Precious metals counterparties or other known upstream companies that are active in a higher-risk business activity such as arms, gaming and casino industry, antiques, and art, sects, and their leaders. - Precious metals counterparties or other known upstream companies that are in serious violation of environmental and sustainability laws and regulations. - Precious metals that were distributed through illegal channels. - Precious metals with ESG devastating impacts.